answers to

 Dr. Orna uses Fullscript as an online medicinary.
 After your visit, Dr. Orna will recommend supplements online, and you’ll be able to purchase directly from the site.
 Every patient gets a discount to defray shipping costs, and your prescriptions will arrive directly at your door.
 And you can reorder online anytime!

-How can I improve naturopathic medicine in Alaska?
+How can I improve access to naturopathic medicine in Alaska?

 Alaskan naturopathic doctors have a more limited scope of practice than other healthcare providers in the state with equal or lesser training.
 Naturopathic doctors practice safely under the complete scope in many other states — as I have done in Oregon since 2010.
-Please support Senate Bill 44 to improve healthcare access for all Alaskans.
+Please support House Bill 147 to improve healthcare access for all Alaskans.
 Read more here.